 - In a small bowl, beat cream cheese until smooth.
 Stir in the coconut, banana, walnuts and pineapple.
 Fold in marshmallow creme.

-- Position a wonton wrapper with one point toward you.
+- Position a wonton wrapper with 1 point toward you.
 Keep remaining wrappers covered with a damp paper towel until ready to use.
 Place 2 teaspoons of filling in the center of wrapper.
 Moisten edges with water; fold opposite corners together over filling and press to seal.
 Repeat with remaining wrappers and filling.

 - In a cast-iron or electric skillet, heat oil to 375°.
 Fry wontons, a few at a time, until golden brown, 15-20 seconds on each side.
 Drain on paper towels.

 - Place strawberries in a food processor; cover and process until pureed.
 In a small saucepan, combine sugar and cornstarch.
 Stir in pureed strawberries.
 Bring to a boil; cook and stir until thickened, 2 minutes.
 If desired, strain mixture, reserving sauce; discard seeds.
 Sprinkle wontons with confectioners' sugar and cinnamon.
 Serve with sauce.